Code-Institute-Submissions/Milestone-Project-168/README.md

         <img src="screenshots/screenshot1.png" style="margin: 0;">
     2. As a site user, I want to be entertained by the games on offer, they should be fully interactive and I should be able to see how I am doing at all times, as well as being told if I win or lose.
         -   The memory card game is fully interactive, the game will only start when being 'clicked' by the user.
 Both levels have results boxes underneath which give the user clear updates on their 'Score' (how many cards they have paired correctly), their 'Moves' (how many times they have overturned a pair of cards to find the matches) and the 'Time' (they have 60 seconds to find all the matches).
-The user can see their prgress at all times, plus a message pops up when they win or lose the game.
+The user can see their progress at all times, plus a message pops up when they win or lose the game.

         <img src="screenshots/screenshot2.png" style="margin: 0;">
-    3. As a site user, I want to be able to increase the difficulty of the game or make it more challanging by the use of levels or something.
+    3. As a site user, I want to be able to increase the difficulty of the game or make it more challenging by the use of levels or something.
         -   There are currently 2 levels to the memory card game.
 The user has the option to try the harder level 2, which has 8 pairs instead of 6 but the same time-limit.
 The cards also have their own unique theme so that it feels like a different gaming experience.

         <img src="screenshots/screenshot3.png" style="margin: 0;">

 - #### Site owner goals
     1. As a site owner, I want to provide a clear website that is easy to navigate and read all text/info, with no distractions or broken links etc.
-        -   The site has clear navigational buttons throughout and has been thoughly tested to ensure the text is clear to read and all links work correctly.
+        -   The site has clear navigational buttons throughout and has been thoroughly tested to ensure the text is clear to read and all links work correctly.
     2. As a site owner, I want the games to be fun to play, but quite simple.
 I want the user to feel challenged but not frustrated.
         -   The memory card game is not complicated but is fun as it has a nostalgia element to it.
 One user that tested the site stated "I  like the memory game.
-Remids me of being a kid". the time limit ensures that the user feels challenged to locate all matched pairs in time, which is made more of a challenge in level 2.
+Reminds  me of being a kid". the time limit ensures that the user feels challenged to locate all matched pairs in time, which is made more of a challenge in level 2.
     3. As a site owner, I want the games to be interactive and to provide feedback to the user.
 I want the difficulty to increase with the inclusion of a level 2, with the view to creating more games and more levels in the future.
         -   The game is fully interactive with the users input; they are able to start the game when they want, flip which cards they want, restart the game and choose a different level.
 There is constant feedback with the result box displaying their score, moves and time taken.
 The difficulty is increased with level 2 having more cards to match but the same time-limit.